salman15/assignment/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `Running Mock Server`

+I've used JSON-server library to replicate the intended use of Postman.

+The mock json can be found in `db-mock/db.json` and be run using the following script: `npm run-script mock-server`

 ### `npm test`

 Launches the test runner in the interactive watch mode.\